josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 - Who is participating now?
 - Which new routes into the movement have appeared?
 - What demands are currently being made?
-- What political work is repetition performing?
+- What expressive, organisational, instrumental, or democratic work is repetition performing?
-- Has institutional response reduced harm or generated new grievances?
+- Has institutional response suppressed participation, displaced activity, generated new grievances, caused injury, or produced several effects at once?
-- Are lawful democratic channels perceived as effective?
+- Are lawful democratic channels perceived as credible and effective?
 - Is one incident being made representative of the whole movement?
+- Is declining turnout being treated as proof of resolution without examining exhaustion, fear, or reduced capacity?
 - What would participants recognise as meaningful progress?
-- What would allow mobilisation to reduce without relying on exhaustion, fear, or suppression?
+- What would allow mobilisation to reduce without relying on coercion or abandonment?
 - What would disappear from public view if the marches stopped?

 ---